Visiting Undara safely

 - Always carry water and try to walk in the cooler part of the day.

-- Take a track map from the lodge on all walks and stay on the walking tracks and trails provided.
+- Take a track map from Undara Experience on all walks and stay on the walking tracks and trails provided.

 - Walk in daylight hours only.